 Built in 1895, automated in 1969.
 A common sight for those taking the Washington Island Ferry or Island Clipper.
-A narrated boat tour passes the lighthouse as part of the Lighthouse Walk in June.
+A narrated boat tour passes the lighthouse as part of the Lighthouse Festival in June.

 Built in 1836, automated in 1956.
 The grandfather of Door County lighthouses, it sits on what now is a state park.
 Rock Island and its lighthouse are reachable by ferry from Jackson Harbor on Washington Island.